Initiation literature for master and PhD students.

 Shortest articles and thesis ever

-Specific litterature for Immunity & Microbiota Ecology:
+Specific literature for Immunity & Microbiota Ecology:

 IgA regulatory mechanisms: Bunker et al. Immunity 2018 Review